Authority Under Scrutiny: “On the Record” Communications Training for Executives

 What is Training Built from the Reporter’s Chair?

-When preparation is led by someone who has conducted countless interviews, the advice becomes sharper and more practical.
-I know instinctively what reporters are listening for and it’s not a five-minute explanation.
+When preparation is led by someone who has insider knowledge of how journalists think, the advice becomes sharper and more practical.
+For instance, I know instinctively what reporters are listening for and it’s not a five-minute explanation.
 They are listening for a clear headline.
 Producers are not rewarding abstract language.
 They are scanning for specificity and authority.

 On the Record trains leaders to answer questions the way journalists process them: headline first, proof second, stop talking.
-Corporate and Nonprofit executives learn to lead with the point rather than circle toward it.
-College presidents learn to articulate values before getting lost in procedural detail.
-Doctors and scientists learn to translate complexity into plain language without sacrificing accuracy.
+Executives learn to lead with the point rather than circle toward it.
+Complex subject matter experts learn to translate complexity into plain language without sacrificing accuracy.

 The result is not rehearsed or robotic.
 It is disciplined and clear.